 Making Progress on the Critical Transitions

-Between November 2020 and February 2021 we will be further developing the five transition maps and scoping two prototype projects: Beyond Landfills and The Future of Consenting.
+Between November 2020 and February 2021 we further developed the five transition maps and scoping two prototype projects: Beyond Landfills and The Future of Consenting.

 Building richer transitions maps

 The transition maps for each Critical Transition illustrates the nature of the change.
 The maps describe the transition landscape and chart our progress as we make our way through the transitions.
 They are a key communication resource for the Critical Transitions programme.

 The initial transition maps in the report were developed primarily from ‘first principles’ thinking and desk research.
 To be useful to the sector the transition maps need to be enriched with further information about activities and projects that councils and other organisations are undertaking along with up-to-date information about transitional and ‘future state’ system characteristics and assumptions.